brunojppb/brunojppb.github.io/_posts/2023-07-23-node-distributed-lock.md

 ## Kicking off with a Demo

-Our will start by demonstrating this implementation in action so you get a feeling of how it works and then we will have a look at the code, step-by-step.
+We start by demonstrating this implementation in action so you get a feeling of how it works and then we will have a look at the code, step-by-step.

 To kickstart this project, I've used [Remix](https://remix.run/) with the